keviocastro/dam-api/README.md

 -   Node.js (v20 or later)
 -   PostgreSQL
+-   Redis
+-   Docker and Docker Compose (optional, for local development)
 -   A Google Cloud Platform account with a GCS bucket and service account credentials (optional)

 ### Installation